cerebral-legacy/cerebral-addons/README.md

 #### debounce

-* `debounce(time, continueChain, terminateChain = [])`
+* `debounce(time, continueChain, { terminateChain = [], immediate = true })`

-debounce can be used to throttle signals or parts of signal, for example on keyboard activity.
+debounce can be used to limit the number a times an actionChain is called, for example on keyboard activity.

+By default the first signal call will execute the continueChain immediately and the last call during the time will execute at the end.
+To change this to only execute the most recent continueChain at the end, set the options to `{ immediate: false }`.

+It is also possible to pass a `terminateChain` to the options which will be called whenever a signal is terminated.

 ```js
 signal('fieldChanged', [